-A 2016 graduate of Zeeland East High School, Rodrigo attends Hope College in Holland, Michigan.
+A 2016 graduate of Zeeland East High School, Rodrigo is majoring in Spanish and Social Studies at Hope College with plans to become a teacher.

-He knew his parents had come to the United States because they wanted a good education for their children, but it wasn’t until 6th grade that Rodrigo says he himself began to realize and believe in the importance of education.
+Rodrigo knows his parents came to the United States because they wanted a good education for their children, but it wasn’t until 6th grade that Rodrigo says he himself began to realize and believe in the importance of education.

 The tribute he pays these teachers is that he now also wants to become a teacher, helping other students the way they helped and encouraged him.